How to Create, Manage, and Optimize Your Knowledge Base to Improve Customer Success and Happiness

 It’s always a best practice to include visuals in your knowledge base content as it can actually show readers what you’re writing about.
 For example, a step-by-step tutorial with corresponding images can help users visualize what they need to do.
 Usually, simple screenshots with annotation will suffice.

 Here are a few more tips on making video content work for your knowledge management from Craig Stoss:

 "They should be consistent in their tone, not display private information, and always end with a call to action that guides the viewer on what to do should the video not be helpful.

 These videos will increase your customers' ability to self serve, improving customer satisfaction and reducing your caseload all while reaching a wider customer base in the medium they want to use."

 Vidyard put together a great article on how you can better utilize video in your customer education if you'd like to read further.

-When you’re getting the same question over and over again, it’s probably time to write a knowledge base article about it.
+When you’re getting the same question repeatedly, it’s probably time to write a knowledge base article about it.
 You can also find bottlenecks in the user experience of your website using tools like HotJar or Usabilla, or even simply by running some user tests to see where people struggle to complete tasks.

-Finally, you can find insights for knowledge base articles in your Google Analytics setup.
+You can also find inspiration for knowledge base articles in your Google Analytics setup.
 All you need to do is check out your internal site search analytics (make sure it’s enabled).
-Just go to Behavior > Site Search > Overview to see the common terms people are searching for (pro tip: you can compare time periods and sort by “absolute change” to see rising trends over time)...
+Just go to Behavior > Site Search > Overview to see the common terms people are searching for.
+(Tip: You can compare time periods and sort by “absolute change” to see rising trends over time.)

 "Listening to customers is core to who we are as a company.
 We analyze article traffic, contact rates, and search queries from our help center, then compare it to customer support email data to uncover recurring themes and surface language patterns to create targeted content that resonates with customers.